 In a medium bowl, whisk flour, baking powder, and salt.
 Slowly stir in warm water with a fork and mix until the fry bread dough comes together.
 Cover with plastic wrap and let it rest for at least 1 – 2 hours.
-This is a sticky dough, so you will need to flour your hands and the working surface.
 Pull off a piece a little smaller than a golf ball.
-Roll it into a ball as best you can, then pat it out like a mini pizza on a lightly floured surface.
-You can also roll them out with a rolling pin.
-They should be about 1/8 to 1/4 inch thick.
-Don’t worry if they are not all round or the exact same size.
+Then pat it out like a mini pizza on a lightly floured surface.
+Fry the dough in hot oil until puffy.

 - Add just enough water for the dough to pull together, which is usually 1 cup; however, flour contains moisture, so it may be a tiny bit less.